allala0/captcha-harvester/README.md

+## Introduction

+- What is captcha harvester?

+Captcha harvester is a tool to solve captchas yourself, store them, and evantually use them when you need them in your automation software / bot.

+- Example usecase

+Bot to buy limited products.
+When your bot is at checkout, you don't have to solve captcha, you can solve it before and inject solved captcha when it needed.
+It gives you advanatge of extra couple seconds.

+- Compatibility

+For now harvester is compatible with reCAPTCHA v2.
+In the future it will be compatible with reCAPTCHA v3, hCaptcha and others.

 ## Requirements

-- Python
+- Python 3
-- all packages from requirements.txt
+- All packages from requirements.txt
 - Google Chrome

 ## How to use

 - In example.py is shown an example of a simple way to use harvester.
 - In example_bot.py is shown an example of connecting harvester with bot and sending solved captchas to it.